frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 Note that Allegro is continually being improved, so there are usually minor upates to how classes are organized and variations to the parameters used to initialize them.

 This results in two issues:

 1. [Incompatibility of training checkpoints between nequip/allegro versions](https://nequip.readthedocs.io/en/latest/guide/reference/troubleshoot.html#codebase-changes-break-my-checkpoints).
 This should be expected between even patchlevel changes.

 2. A need to mirror those changes in `config.yaml` files as Allegro is updated.
 This should be expected for minor version changes.

+This HOWTO is tied to the nequip+allegro versions mentioned at the start.
+Check the documentation for updates on working with newer releases.

 ```
 # configs/demo.yaml